ittia-research/conscious/docs/structure.md

 - Generally follow the direction from high to low like water.

 Defined by AGE knowledge graph edges:
-- thoughts <--DERIVED_FROM-- one or more sources
+- source --DERIVED_TO--> thought
-- source --CONTAIN--> one or more sources
+- source --CONTAIN--> source

 ### Vector
 - thoughts: embedding for text, with cosine distance index enabled